We found 3 providers with an interest in colectomy and who accept United Healthcare Gold EPO near Mckinney, TX.

 All Interests: Gastrostomy, Liver Tumor, Gastroparesis, Rectal Problems, Cirrhosis, Hepatectomy, Bowel Resection, ...
 (Read more)

 Dr. Russ Birdwell is a general surgeon, bariatric surgeon, and undersea and hyperbaric medicine specialist.
-Clinical interests for Dr. Birdwell include cancer surgery, minimally invasive parathyroidectomy, and open hernia repair.
-He accepts several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
-After attending Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine, Dr. Birdwell completed his residency training at Texas Tech University Health Sciences Center.
-Dr. Birdwell is professionally affiliated with Baylor Scott & White Health.
+Areas of expertise for Dr. Birdwell include cancer surgery, minimally invasive parathyroidectomy, and open hernia repair.
+Dr. Birdwell is in-network for several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
+He attended Texas Tech University Health Sciences Center, Paul L. Foster School of Medicine and then went on to complete his residency at Texas Tech University Health Sciences Center.
+He is affiliated with Baylor Scott & White Health.

 Relevant Interests: , colectomy (colon resection), laparoscopic colectomy